Porting Graphene PAL¶

 Graphene adopts a similar architecture to the Drawbridge Library OS, which runs a generic library OS on top of a Platform Adaptation Layer (PAL) to maximize platform compatibility.
 In this architecture, the library OS can be easily ported to a new host by implementing only the PAL for this new host.

 In fact, even in the PAL source code, we expect part of the code to be host-generic.
-To make porting Graphene easier, we deliberately separate the source code of PAL into three parts:
+To make porting Graphene easier, we deliberately separate the source code of PAL into two parts:

 Pal/src: Host-generic implementation.

 Pal/src/host/host name: Host-specific implementation.

 To port Graphene to a new host, we suggest starting with a clone of

 Pal/src/host/Skeleton.
 This directory contains the skeleton code of all

 functions that need to be implemented as part of a fully compatible PAL.